makism/dyconnmap/tutorials/README.md

 To acquire the data, you will have to follow the instructions found in the starting kit (http://nbviewer.jupyter.org/github/ramp-kits/autism/blob/master/autism_starting_kit.ipynb).
 We are using the fMRI time series fitted for the MSDL atlas, so retrieve the relevant data.

 #### EEG data
-The EEG data were taken from https://physionet.org/content/eegmmidb [1, 2]
+The EEG data were taken from https://physionet.org/content/eegmmidb [1, 2].
+You can fetch them easily from the notebook.

 ##### References